top of page

 Research suggests that while people are living longer, they continue to face age-related illnesses like cardiovascular diseases, type 2 diabetes, and Alzheimer's disease.

 Wonder why?
 Well, overactivating mTOR speeds up aging and ups the chance of getting those diseases.
 How?
-By inhibiting autophagy, a cellular cleanup process, and promoting excessive cell growth.
+By inhibiting autophagy, a cellular cleanup process, and promoting excessive cell growth in a process known as 'senescence.'
+Senescence happens when cells stop dividing and enter a state of permanent growth arrest while remaining metabolically active, secreting harmful substances that can damage surrounding cells and tissues.

 Rapamycin's Role in Slowing Down Aging